 OFS reports annually improper payments identified through its recapture audit activities.
 Improper payments, recapture audit results, and disposition of recaptured funds are disclosed within the U.S. Department of the Treasury Agency Financial Report.
-In summary, OFS has a strong internal control environment in place to prevent, detect, and correct improper payments associated with its administrative and program payments.
+In summary, OFS has a strong enterprise risk management and internal control environment in place to prevent, detect, and correct improper payments associated with its administrative and program payments.